 Green Cards | Legal Permanent Residency

-A permanent residency card (commonly known as a green card) is conclusive evidence of someone’s lawful status in the United States.
+A permanent residency card (green cards) is conclusive evidence of someone’s lawful status in the United States.
 It also shows that the person can live, work, and travel in the United States.
 Permanent residency is for life (thus the term “permanent”); however, the card must be renewed every 10 years.
 The green card is legally form I-551 issued by the United States government.

 A green card may be acquired on the basis of a family petition, employment petition, and/or seeking asylum.
 There are other avenues to acquire residency and a green card.

 Green cards can be renewed or they can be reissued if they are lost or stolen.
 To renew a green card, the government will retake finger prints of the person seeking the renewal or reissuance of the card.

 They will ensure the individual is still eligible to become a resident of the United States.
 In some circumstances, a person may want to wait to file for a renewal or reissuance of the green card if there are any arguments that can be made against the residency (i.e. abandonment).
 For this reason, it is critical that a legal permanent resident speaks to an attorney before renewing the green card.